 First internationally recognized in the Universal Declaration of Human Rights (1948, Article 27) and subsequently elaborated as part of the internationally binding International Covenant on Economic, Social and Cultural Rights (1966, Article 15), the right to the benefits of science remains one of the least well known and understood aspects of the international human rights framework.

 In 2007, UNESCO initiated a process to elucidate the meaning of the right, leading to the adoption in July 2009 of the "Venice Statement," which outlines the core content of the right.
 The Venice Statement also calls upon the scientific community, among others, to contribute to the further elucidation and promotion of the right, and to monitoring of its implementation.

 A great deal of work remains to be done in clarifying the meaning of the right to benefit from scientific progress, and Sigma Xi can help by providing input into what this right means within the disciplines or professional areas we represent.
 In the near future we will provide a link to a survey to collect information from Sigma Xi members.

-We will also be hosting a focus group to discuss science and human rights.
 If you have thoughts or comments about what the benefits of scientific progress mean for your discipline/field/profession, we would very much appreciate hearing from you.
 Please contact Jerry Baker at ExecutiveOffice@SigmaXi.org.